TNG/jgiven-azure-plugin/README.md

 # Azure DevOps - Publish JGiven Reports
-This extension enables users to publish JGiven HTML reports to a newly created tab inside the DevOps console, near the `Summary` tab.
+This extension enables users to publish JGiven HTML reports to a newly created tab inside the DevOps console, next to the `Summary` tab.

 # Usage
-## 1. Install the extension from the market
+## 1. Install the extension from the marketplace
 [Insert link here]

 ## 2. Add JGiven step in your azure pipeline task